--Ian Ostler, UW Student
+-Nathan Villalobos, UW Student

-November REFLECTION

-What have been your biggest surprises so far in your first semester at UW?
+November REFLECTION What have been your biggest surprises so far in your first semester at UW?
 What have you enjoyed most about your college experience so far?
 What are your biggest challenges right now - in your classes or other parts of college life?
-Describe 2-3 strategies for succeeding in classes or college life you've learned since starting college.
-What questions do you have about your classes, withdrawing from classes, GPA, academic probation, financial aid, or others?
+What are your biggest chancinges right now - in your classes or other parts or conege inc: Describe 2-3 strategies for succeeding in classes or college life you've learned since starting college.
+What questions do you have shout your closess with drawing from closess CDA condensi What questions do you have about your classes, withdrawing from classes, GPA, academi probation, financial aid, or others?